Connect with others who understand.

 Insulin Levels Dropping Too Much While You Sleep

 Insulin is a hormone that helps keep blood sugar in check.
-Sometimes, insulin levels drop too low while you sleep.
+Sometimes insulin levels drop too low while you sleep.
 When this happens, your body reacts by raising your blood glucose too much.
-This can happen for several reasons.
+Common causes of insulin levels falling too low at night include:

 • Taking a dose of long-acting insulin that’s too low